monachilada/wp-charts/readme.txt

 ### New WP CHarts Widget ###

 Brand new WP Charts Widget, basic options for now, more on there way.

+### Latest Fix / Patch ###

+I've setup a script to explicitly set the height according to the width in order to keep the dimensions equal, this stops the distortion of the charts in IE.

 ### Features Coming Soon ###
 * Chart Key tables, next up I swear!